DanielMelo46/data_science_personal_development/data_analytics/README.md

 ## Data-lifecycle
 Just like human beings, data has its own life cycle as well.
 This means, we can describe different stages when we process and use data:
-- ***Plan:***: It is about deciding what kind of data is needed and how will we manage it.
+- ***Plan:*** It is about deciding what kind of data is needed and how will we manage it.
 Normally, in this stage, the responsible person of this data is defined.
 - ***Capture:*** It regards deciding how is the process to collect data going to work, techniques and protocols of data collection are defined here.
-- ***Manage:***This step is about how will we maintain the data and how will we storage it (tools? people? technologies?).
+- ***Manage:*** This step is about how will we maintain the data and how will we storage it (tools? people? technologies?).
 - ***Analyze:*** Use the data to solve problems, make decisions, and support business goals.
 - ***Archive:*** Keep relevant data stored for long-term and future reference.
 - ***Destroy:*** Remove data from storage and delete any shared copies of the data.